 Drivers will need to weigh the benefits and costs of superior insurance coverage before making decisions.
 Often, shopping around can lead to better rates without degrading limits of coverage.
 Other factors, such as age of vehicle and whether the vehicle is leased, financed or owned outright can have a significant impact on the cost of insurance coverage.
 Many drivers may find they qualify for lower cost options by participating in driver safety classes.

 What to Do if You Have Been in an Accident with an Uninsured Driver

 The first thing to do when in any accident is to ensure everyone involved is safe.
 Should anyone require medical assistance, that is the first priority.
 Accidents in which someone is injured or property damage is excessive will need to be reported to police.

 If you find that the driver who caused the accident you were involved in had no insurance at the time, or holds a policy with limits so low as to not adequately cover the damage done, contact a personal injury lawyer familiar with the unique laws of Pennsylvania.

 In most car crash cases, a car accident lawyer will be able to help get your medical bills paid, repair your vehicle, and handle the insurance companies who will likely attempt to settle the matter as quickly as possible.
 This is rarely to your advantage.
 Hiring an accident attorney to help manage your car crash can result in a better settlement, better long-term health care and an overall better outcome for everyone involved.

-The Law Offices of Joel J. Kofsky have more than 60 years combined experience handling car accident claims and we have helped thousands of drivers recover lost wages, pay for medical expenses and get their lives back.
+Philly Injury Law have more than 60 years combined experience handling car accident claims and we have helped thousands of drivers recover lost wages, pay for medical expenses and get their lives back.
 Consultations are free, and you will only pay when we win.